adriangrepo/fastai_2019_pt2_dev_course/README.md

 <pre>
 dl2/
-    .ipynb's with minor changes
+    .ipynb's with minor changes (added comments and fixes to improve readability for me) /utils
-    /utils
-        python files containing functions and classes all in one place /scripts
+        Python files containing functions and classes all in one place Ideally would organise these files better but hacked it to get get through in reasonable time /scripts
         exported .ipynb's as .py to use in ide for debugging/stepping to source in ide /exp